Chika Amalaha

 Chika Joy Amalaha (born 28 October 1997) is a Nigerian weightlifter.
-In 2019 she tested positive for metenolone and is banned until 2027 by the International Weightlifting Federation.
+In 2019 she tested positive for metenolone and has been banned from competing until 2027 by the International Weightlifting Federation.

 2014 Commonwealth Games

 Amalaha won the gold medal in the women's 53 kg weight class at the 2014 Commonwealth Games at Glasgow, and set a new Games records in 53 kg weight category in both the snatch and overall elements.